Euroscepticism: Belgium

+Finally, the Workers' Party of Belgium (PTB-PVDA) is a Marxist electoral and unitary party.
+It intends to revise the European treaties considered too neoliberal for their enforcement of austerity measures.
+One of the Party's slogans is "The left that stings, against the Europe of money".
+The PTB-PVDA politician Marc Botenga (who went on to become the party's first MEP in 2019) published an extensive piece on EU politics in the magazine Lava in 2018.
+In it, Botenga criticized the EU structures, noting that the scope for economically progressive politics in the EU was limited due to its budget rules and pro-corporate frameworks.
+However, because the European market had already become integrated to a high extent, he also rejected an outright exit from the EU as he did not believe this would lead either to true sovereignty or to short-term economic benefits (an argument for which he cited Yanis Varoufakis).
+Instead of retreating into nationalism, Botenga argued that organized labour had to combat neoliberal policies on an EU-wide scale.

 Bulgaria

-Parties with mainly Eurosceptic views are NFSB, Attack, and VMRO – BND, which is a member of the Eurosceptic European Conservatives and Reformists).
+Parties with mainly Eurosceptic views are NFSB, Attack, and VMRO – BND, which is a member of the Eurosceptic European Conservatives and Reformists Group.

 Bulgaria's Minister of Finance, Simeon Djankov, stated in 2011 that ERM II membership to enter the Euro zone would be postponed until after the Eurozone crisis had stabilised.

 In the 2014 European Parliament election Bulgaria remained overwhelmingly pro-EU, with the Eurosceptic Attack party receiving 3% of the vote, down 9%, with the splinter group National Front for the Salvation of Bulgaria taking 3; neither party secured any MEPs.
-A coalition between VMRO – BND and Bulgaria Without Censorship secured an MEP position for Angel Dzhambazki from IMRO, who is a soft Eurosceptic.
+A coalition between VMRO – BND and Bulgaria Without Censorship secured an MEP position for Angel Dzhambazki from IMRO, who is a hard Eurosceptic.

 Followers of Eurosceptic Attack tore down and trampled the European flag on 3 March 2016 at a meeting of the party in the Bulgarian capital Sofia, dedicated to the commemoration of the 138th anniversary of the liberation of Bulgaria from the Ottoman Empire.

 In the 2019 European Parliament election, Bulgaria remained overwhelmingly pro-EU with the ruling centre-right Gerb party winning with 31%, against 26% for the socialist BSP.

+Since the 2021–2023 Bulgarian political crisis, the far-right hard Eurosceptic party Revival has outplaced Attack, with it getting 14% on the most recent 2023 Bulgarian parliamentary election.